 Grants receivable are carried at the original grant amount less the amount of cash received from the grantor.
-No allowance for doubtful grants receivable was considered necessary as of October 31, 2014 and 2013.
+All grants are due during 2016.
+No allowance for doubtful grants receivable was considered necessary as of October 31, 2015 and 2014.